AckerlyXu/heima/articles/best-practices-monitoring.md

 - Operational throughput.
 This aspect is often expressed as one or more high-water marks, such as guaranteeing that the system can support up to 100,000 concurrent user requests or handle 10,000 concurrent business transactions.
 - Operational response time.
 The system might also make guarantees for the rate at which requests are processed.
 An example is that 99 percent of all business transactions will finish within 2 seconds, and no single transaction will take longer than 10 seconds.

+> [!NOTE]
-> [AZURE.NOTE] Some contracts for commercial systems might also include SLAs for customer support.
+> Some contracts for commercial systems might also include SLAs for customer support.
 An example is that all help-desk requests will elicit a response within 5 minutes, and that 99 percent of all problems will be fully addressed within 1 working day.
 Effective [issue tracking](#issue-tracking) (described later in this section) is key to meeting SLAs such as these.

 ### Requirements for SLA monitoring
 At the highest level, an operator should be able to determine at a glance whether the system is meeting the agreed SLAs or not.
 And if not, the operator should be able to drill down and examine the underlying factors to determine the reasons for substandard performance.